US Dollar Rises After Fed Official’s Comments By FXNEWSTODAY

 The ECB has more room than most banks to ease monetary policy, according to Chris Weston, a strategist at Pepperstone, given lower euro zone growth and a rapid decline in inflation.

-“However, the opposition of (ECB President) Lagarde and her colleagues suggests conjecture about the timing of the initial easing – perhaps this is a desirable function of maintaining currency strength to limit imported inflation.”
+“However, the opposition of (ECB President) Lagarde and her colleagues suggests conjecture regarding the timing of the initial easing – perhaps this is a desirable function of maintaining currency strength to limit imported inflation.”

 The euro was also affected by surveys on Friday that showed the decline in business activity in the euro zone suddenly worsening in December.